 Educate the Patient

 Explain the purpose and procedure of the empty can test to the patient, and address any concerns they may have.
 Patient education promotes understanding and cooperation, which can improve the accuracy of the test results.
-Inform the patient about the potential findings and their implications for treatment.
+Because of that, inform the patient about the potential findings and their implications for treatment.
 Empowering patients with knowledge can enhance their adherence to rehabilitation programs and improve outcomes.

 FAQ